Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 2. Override the `descriptor` property to define the schema for the serialized data.

    Use the [`PrimitiveSerialDescriptor(serialName, kind)`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-primitive-serial-descriptor.html) to define the structure of the serialized form as a single primitive value.
-   Specify a unique `serialName`, and use a [`PrimitiveKind`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-primitive-kind/) that matches the encoder and decoder functions used in the serializer:
+   Specify a unique `serialName`, such as a fully qualified name, and use a [`PrimitiveKind`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-primitive-kind/) that matches the encoder and decoder functions used in the serializer:

     ```kotlin
     override val descriptor: SerialDescriptor =
         PrimitiveSerialDescriptor("com.example.Type", PrimitiveKind.STRING)
     ```

-    > To ensure unique `serialNames`, use a fully qualified name.
+    > If the `descriptor` doesn't match the encoding and decoding functions, updates to `kotlinx.serialization` may cause the serializer to behave unpredictably.
     >
-    {style="tip"}
+    {style="warning"}

 3. Implement the [`serialize()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serialization-strategy/serialize.html) function to define how values are converted to their serialized form.
 Choose an [`Encoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/) function that matches the `PrimitiveKind` in the `descriptor`: